sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

 Methods also hide, i.e. abstract, the details of what exactly they are doing which lets us write code without having to worry about those details.
-And once you’ve got a method that does something useful, you can use that method whenever you need to do that thing, rather than writing out the same code over and and over.
+And once you’ve got a method that does something useful, you can use that method whenever you need to do that thing, rather than writing out the same code over and over.

 Two methods we’ve used so far in this book are ``System.out.println`` and ``System.out.print``.
 Their job is to take a value and print it to the screen,